 Please do not disturb any archaeological finds or remains that you may encounter.
 Instead, follow the instructions outlined below according to what you think you may have found.

-Archaeological sites on both public and private land are protected under the Heritage Conservation Act, whether they are known or not, and must not be altered without a permit.
+Archaeological sites on public and private land are protected under the Heritage Conservation Act, whether they are known or not, and must not be altered without a permit.

 Physical evidence of B.C.’s original inhabitants are represented in today’s landscape by a wide variety of archaeological site types.
 Most sites show evidence of art, habitations, resource gathering and production, tool making, and traditional ceremonial or ritual activities, such as:

 If you think you have discovered human remains, please contact us immediately and do not disturb the remains.
-We'll notify the Coroner's Office and the local policing authority.
+We will notify the Coroner's Office and the local policing authority.
 The Coroner's Office will determine if human remains are of archaeological significance.
 We may also arrange for a qualified anthropologist or archaeologist to provide an assessment of the remains.

 If the remains are archaeological in nature, the branch will work with the affected First Nations to arrange for their respectful handling and disposition in a culturally appropriate manner.
 Generally, if remains are still buried and are under no immediate threat of further disturbance, they will not be excavated or removed.
 If the remains have been partially or completely removed, we'll facilitate disposition.